BugBusterSWE/userManual/chapters/managementCollection.md

 ![](../img/documentShowPage.png)

 ## Displaying show page attributes
-The presence of grafted document is highlighted by the display attribute as a link through which you can access to the show page.
+The presence of grafted document is highlighted by the attribute as a link through which you can access to the show page.